What Is Radiation Therapy?

 A new area of research for radiation therapy is in combination with immunotherapy.
 Studies and clinical trials have found some promising results when using checkpoint inhibitors in mesothelioma patients.
 These immunotherapy drugs help the immune system recognize and attack cancer cells.

 Most recently, there is some evidence that radiation therapy could enhance the effects of immunotherapy drugs.
 Radiation’s antitumor effects may stimulate the immune system.
 Researchers hope to continue studying this treatment strategy in clinical trials.

 Radiation Therapy for Palliative Care

-The other reason to use mesothelioma radiation therapy is to relieve pain or reduce other symptoms of cancer by shrinking the size of tumors.
+The other reason to use radiation therapy for mesothelioma patients is to relieve pain or reduce other cancer symptoms by shrinking the size of tumors.
 Radiation therapy has been shown in research to reduce the pain of patients with pleural mesothelioma.

-Side Effects of Mesothelioma Radiation Therapy
+Side Effects of Radiation Therapy

-There is also a possibility that radiation treatment increases the risk of developing another cancer later on.
+There is also a possibility that radiation treatment will increase the risk of developing another type of cancer.
 With mesothelioma, though, a patient’s life expectancy is already limited, so this is not often a concern.